 The expected investment rate of return is based on guidance provided by the State.
 These expected rates of return are the same as the discount rates listed above.

-In addition to changes in the discount rate, other factors that affected the valuation of the net OPEB liability included changes in the trend and updated mortality improvement assumptions.
+In addition to changes in the discount rate, other factors that affected the valuation of the net OPEB liability included changes in the trend update.

 There were no changes to mortality projections.